 The temple complex also contains a well that supplies holy water.

 – Rachadamneon Road – is Chiang Mai’s main street.
-I was lucky to arrive to Chiang Mai on Sunday as every Sunday in the late afternoon and the evening this road becomes a big market.
-If you happen to be in Chiang Mai on Sunday do not miss this weekly event.
+I was lucky to arrive to Chiang Mai on Sunday.
+Every Sunday in the late afternoon and the evening this road becomes a big market.
+If you happen to be in Chiang Mai on Sunday, do not miss this weekly event.
 The market is very colourful and lively and there are also numerous food stalls that offer delicious and cheap food.
-It was very busy and at times it was very difficult to navigate through huge crowds.
-Although, it’s a part of the whole experience.
+It was very busy and, at times, it was difficult to navigate through huge crowds.
+Although, it’s part of the whole experience.
 The Thai National Anthem was played at 6pm and everyone stood still, so make sure that you do the same.
-That experience was quite surreal.
+It was a surreal experience.

 – Chiang Mai Night Bazaar – is located at the crossing of Chang Khlan Road and Loi Khro Road and it spreads for two blocks in all directions.
-It starts at around 6pm and it is open until 11pm, with some vendors staying open later.
-There is also an abundance of tasty and cheap street food.
+It starts at around 6pm and it is open until 11pm, with some vendors staying open longer.
+There is an abundance of tasty and cheap street food in this market too.

 How much you do in Chiang Mai depends on how long you stay there.
 Moving around Chiang Mai’s old town is very easy.
 That particular area is not very big and you can walk everywhere.
 However, if you need to take a transport, there are tuk-tuks and songthaews everywhere.

 Is Chiang Mai worth visiting?
 Definitely!
 It is a place with the great history, reflected through numerous beautiful wats.
 There are a lot of things to see and many activities to do.
 There are also coffee shops, bars and restaurants everywhere.
 All that merged together creates the Chiang Mai’s uniquely magic atmosphere.